wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 (w3imp1)=
 ::::{admonition} Important to know about Sanger sequencing
 :class: important
-- is the original sequencing platform
+- it is the original sequencing platform
-- produces reads of upto 1000bp long with a quality of 99.9% (Q30)
+- it produces reads of upto 1000bp long with a quality of 99.9% (Q30)
-- is low throughput
+- it is a low throughput method
-- can only sequence on fragment at a time.
+- it can only sequence on fragment at a time.
 ::::

 Sanger sequencing was the main sequencing platform until around 2007.
 From